Wiki · Concept · Last reviewed June 25, 2026

 Llama 2, released in July 2023 with Microsoft as a preferred partner, changed the public shape of the family.
 Meta made pretrained and chat-tuned weights available for research and commercial use under its license, and distribution quickly spread through Azure, AWS, Hugging Face, and other providers.

-Llama 3 and Llama 3.1 moved the family closer to frontier-model competition.
-Llama 3.1, released in July 2024, included 8B, 70B, and 405B models, a 128K context window, multilingual support across eight languages, and a broader system of safety and developer components.
+Llama 3, released in April 2024, introduced 8B and 70B pretrained and instruction-tuned models.
+Llama 3.1 followed in July 2024 with 8B, 70B, and 405B models, a 128K context window, multilingual support, tool-use improvements, and a broader system of safety and developer components.
 Meta described the 405B model as a frontier-level openly available model and pointed to workflows such as synthetic data generation and model distillation.

 Llama 4, announced in April 2025, marked a technical shift toward natively multimodal, mixture-of-experts models.
-Meta presented Llama 4 Scout and Llama 4 Maverick as open-weight multimodal models, with Scout emphasizing long-context use and Maverick emphasizing efficient image-and-text understanding.
-Meta also described Llama 4 Behemoth as a larger teacher model that was not yet publicly released at announcement.
+Meta presented Llama 4 Scout and Llama 4 Maverick as downloadable open-weight multimodal models, with Scout emphasizing long-context use and single-H100 efficiency under quantization and Maverick emphasizing efficient image-and-text understanding.
+Meta also described Llama 4 Behemoth as a larger teacher model that was still training and was not publicly released at announcement.

 Ecosystem Role